w314/notes/javaNotes/javaBackend.md

 ## Git

-- you have the entire history of the project right there on your local disk
+- you have the entire history of the project right there on your local disk (DVCS)

 > What are the main states that your files can reside in when using Git?